John MacLean (ice hockey)

-John Harold MacLean (born November 20, 1964) is a Canadian ice hockey assistant coach for the New York Islanders and former player.
+John Carter MacLean (born November 20, 1964) is a Canadian professional ice hockey coach and former player.
+He most recently served as the assistant coach for the New York Islanders of the National Hockey League (NHL).
 He spent the majority of his playing career as a member of the New Jersey Devils, and also spent time with the San Jose Sharks, New York Rangers and Dallas Stars.

 Playing career

 As a youth, MacLean played in the 1977 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from Oshawa.

-MacLean was selected 6th overall in the 1983 NHL Entry Draft.
+MacLean was selected 6th overall in the 1983 NHL entry draft.
 He was selected as the 1st choice of the New Jersey Devils.
 MacLean made his Devils debut on October 5, 1983 against the New York Rangers.
 Perhaps his most memorable moment as a Devil came on April 3, 1988, when he scored a goal in overtime against the Chicago Blackhawks to send the Devils to the playoffs for the first time.
 Following this breakthrough year, MacLean notched three straight 40-goal seasons before he was forced to miss the 1991–92 season due to a serious knee injury sustained during a preseason game.
 During his tenure with the Devils, MacLean won the Stanley Cup in 1995 while serving as the team's alternate captain.
 He remained with the Devils until December 7, 1997 when he was traded to the San Jose Sharks.
-After finishing the 1997–98 season with the Sharks, MacLean signed as a free agent with the New York Rangers in July 1998.
+After finishing the 1997–98 season with the Sharks, MacLean signed as a free agent with the New York Rangers on July 9, 1998.
 The Rangers traded MacLean to the Dallas Stars in February 2001.

-On June 7, 2002 John MacLean retired from hockey after 18 seasons.
+On June 7, 2002, MacLean retired from hockey after 18 seasons.
 He played a total 1,194 games, scoring 413 goals, adding 429 assists for 842 career points, and was the all-time leading scorer for the New Jersey Devils until March 17, 2009, when his record was surpassed by Patrik Eliáš.

 MacLean has been a resident of Verona, New Jersey since 1991.